Awabi-blip/global-ddos-heatmap-tracker/README.md

 ## Scope
-The purpose of this application is to provide a representative analaysis of abusiveIP logs by fetching them from a popular abuse log API which is the **AbuseIPDB**, populating it with more data which was made possible thanks to the amazing project of MaxMind in **Geoip2 database**
+The purpose of this application is to provide a representative analysis of abusiveIP logs by fetching them from a popular abuse log API which is the **AbuseIPDB**, populating it with more data which was made possible thanks to the amazing project of MaxMind in **Geoip2 database**

 The application takes JSON data from the API call, transforms it to contain more information, and be sent as a JSON to the frontend, which can then make use of that processed data to map **Abusive IP addresses** on a globe using a library like react globe.